Rembus

 Rembus.unregisterMethod

-The secret pin is not needed because only an already connected and authtenticated component may execute the unregister command.
+Only a connected and authenticated component may execute the unregister command.

 source